-- Unit -1: Origin and Development of Insurance: Introduction Concepts of Risks and Uncertainty Nature of Insurance Functions of Insurance Need for Insurance Enactment of Insurance Act.
-1938. - Unit -2: Basic Principle of Insurance: Introduction Utmost Good Faith Insurable Interest Indemnity Corollaries of Indemnity (Contribution and Subrogation) Proximate Cause Material Facts to be disclosed Caveat Emptor Essentials of Law of contract Nomination and Assignment. - Unit -3: Life Insurance: Introduction Present Organizational set-up of Insurance Companies in India L.I.C. and Private Companies with foreign joint ventures selling Insurance through Agents and Banks Objectives of Life Insurance Protection and Investment Different types of Life Insurance Policies Chief characteristics and similarity. - Unit -4: Procedure for taking a policy: Introduction Selection of the Plan Consultation of Premium tables Filling up of Proposal Form Document regarding proof of age Important clauses of the Policy example: Suicide Clause Nomination.
+- Unit -1: Origin and Development of Insurance: Introduction Concepts of Insurance Characteristics of Insurance Nature of Insurance Functions of Insurance Need for Insurance Risk and Uncertainty in Insurance Management of Risk and Uncertainty in Insurance Insurance Act, 1938. - Unit -2: Basic Principles of Insurance: Introduction Principles of Insurance Caveat Emptor Essentials of Law of contract Nomination and Assignment Assignment of the Policies Nomination in Life Insurance. - Unit -3: Life Insurance: Introduction Life Insurance Life Insurance Components Present Organizational set-up of Insurance Companies in India L.I.C. and Private Companies with foreign joint ventures Selling Insurance through Agents and Banks Objectives of Life Insurance Protection and Investment Different Types of Life Insurance Policies Chief Characteristics and Similarity - Unit -4: Procedure for taking a policy: Introduction Selection of the Plan -Consultation of Premium Tables Insurance Policy Procedure for Taking a Policy Filling up of Proposal Form Document regarding proof of age Important clauses of the Policy

-- Unit -5: General Insurance: Introduction Relevance of General Insurance to Business History of General Insurance in India Items which could be insured Fire Insurance Features Types of Policies Payment of Claims and Documents required. - Unit -6: Miscellaneous Insurance: Introduction Medical Insurance Livestock Insurance Credit Guarantee Insurance Crop Insurance Burglary Insurance Personal Accident and Sickness Insurance Motor Vehicle Insurance Liability Insurance Engineering Insurance. - Unit -7: Annuities and Unit Linked Policies: Introduction Concept of Annuity Objectives of Annuity Procedure followed for obtaining Annuities Meaning of Unit Linked Insurance Policies Procedure for obtaining Unit linked insurance Policies. - Unit -8: Post Issue Matters: Introduction Lapse of the Policy due to Non-Payment of Premium Revival of the Lapsed Policies Surrender of the Policy Payment of surrender value Assignment of the Policies Settlement of claims Procedure to be followed.
+- Unit -5: General Insurance: Introduction Meaning and Definitions of General Insurance Relevance of General Insurance to Business History of General Insurance in India Importance of General Insurance Difference between Life Insurance and General Insurance Types of Policies of General Insurance in India General Insurance Corporation of India- Functions of General Insurance Corporation in India Advantages of General Insurance Plans. - Unit -6: Miscellaneous Insurance: Introduction Health Insurance Types of Health Insurance Plans Factors to be considered while buying health insurance plans in India Motor Vehicle insurance Meaning of Motor/ Vehicle Insurance Benefits of Motor Vehicle Insurance Features of a Motor Insurance Policy Types of Vehicle Insurance Policy in India Importance of Vehicle Insurance Policy Crop Insurance Meaning of Crop Insurance Advantages of Crop Insurance Crop Insurance Schemes in India Livestock Insurance Different Types of Cattle Insurance Types of Live Stock Insurance Livestock Insurance Functions -Livestock Insurance Schemes Burglary Insurance Types of Burglary Insurance Policy Claim Settlement Procedure of Burglary Insurance Policy Liability Insurance -Personal Accident Insurance Engineering Insurance - Unit -7: Annuities and Unit Linked Policies: Introduction Annuity Features of Annuities Objectives of annuities Stages of Annuities Types of Annuities Functions of Different Types of Annuities Procedure to be followed for Obtaining Annuities Advantages of Annuity Plan Unit Linked Insurance Policies Features of ULIPs Benefits of Investing in ULIPs Steps to Maximise Returns from A ULIP Types of ULIP Funds Factors to Consider While Investing in ULIP. - Unit -8: Post Issue Matters: Introduction Lapse of the Policy due to Non-Payment of Premium Revival of the Lapsed Policies Surrender of the Policy Payment of surrender value Settlement of claims.